CnCNet/xna-cncnet-client/README.md

 ## Client launcher

 This repository does not contain the client launcher (for example, `DTA.exe` in Dawn of the Tiberium Age) that selects which platform's client executable is most suitable for each user's system.
+For the .NET 4.8 launcher see [dta-mg-client-launcher](https://github.com/CnCNet/dta-mg-client-launcher).
-For that, see [dta-mg-client-launcher](https://github.com/Rans4ckeR/dta-mg-client-launcher).
+For the .NET 8.0 launcher see [dta-mg-client-launcher](https://github.com/Rans4ckeR/dta-mg-client-launcher).

 ## Branches